Why should I study at Stanford?

 Can or should I visit the program?

 While not a requirement, we welcome visits or phone calls.
-Please contact the program's assistant, Eve Martinez-Santayana to schedule a visit or phone call.
-The official visitation day is scheduled for March 19, 2010.
+Please contact the program's Administrator, Eve Martinez-Santayana to schedule a visit or phone call.
+The official visitation day is scheduled for March 19, 2015.
 It is particularly important for Engineer and Ph.D. degree applicants to contact the faculty whose research program looks most interesting to you.

 Questions about the Program:

 What are the degree requirements?
 The degree requirements are summarized in this document.
-Construction, DCI, SDC Curriculum requirements
+Sustainable Design and Construction Curriculum requirements

 Do you help students find jobs?